Suillus spraguei: Similar species

 S. spraguei is a popular edible among novice mushroom hunters as it is readily identifiable due to both its appearance and its association with white pine.
 This renders it unlikely to be confused with other species, but it shares similar characteristics with several other Suillus species.
 S. spraguei bears some resemblance to the rosy larch bolete (S. ochraceoroseus), but the latter species has a darker spore print, a thicker stem, and grows in association with larch.
 S. cavipes, another associate of larch trees, is more brownish and has a hollow stalk.
-S. lakei is less brightly colored than S. spraguei, has a shorter stalk, and usually grows with Douglas fir.
+S. lakei is less brightly colored than S. spraguei, has a shorter stalk, and usually grows with Douglas-fir.
 S. decipiens has a less intensely red cap when young, but the color of older specimens fade and can resemble S. spraguei.
 S. decipiens generally has a smaller stature, with a cap ranging from 4 to 7 cm in diameter, and stem that is typically 4–7 cm long by 0.7–1.6 cm thick.
 Further, its pores are irregular in shape, measuring 0.5–1 mm in diameter at maturity, and stain a shade of hazel rather than reddish to brownish.
-It is found in the southeastern United States, from New Jersey south to Florida and west to Texas.
+It is found in the southeastern U.S., from New Jersey south to Florida and west to Texas.